Amazing countries Americans rarely visit but should

 San Marino

-For those who love fairy-tale castles, pretty medieval streets and delicious food, look no further than San Marino, a charming nation in the heart of Italy.
-Measuring just 24 square miles (61sq km) on the slopes of Monte Titano, the country is thought to be the oldest republic in the world.
-Highlights include the medieval Three Towers, which loom above its namesake capital, tax-free shopping in boutique shops and riding the San Marino cable car, which offers panoramic views across the landscape.
+Those that love fairytale castles, pretty medieval streets, and delicious food should look no further than San Marino, a charming micronation in the heart of Italy.
+Measuring just 24 square miles on the slopes of Monte Titano, the country is thought to be the oldest republic in the world.
+Highlights include the medieval Three Towers, which loom above the namesake capital, tax-free shopping in boutique shops, and riding the San Marino cable car, which offers panoramic views across the landscape.

 Georgia